Medical Modeling, Materials and Manufacturing Lab

 The M4 Lab brings together an interdisciplinary team of experts under one roof at the Nanotech West Lab user facility on The Ohio State University’s West Campus.
 The group includes representatives from the College of Medicine’s Department of Otolaryngology, the College of Engineering’s Center for Design and Manufacturing Excellence (CDME), and the Institute for Materials Research (IMR).

 At the M4 Lab, biomedical engineering and clinical experts utilize 3D printing to find innovative engineering solutions for real-world needs in clinical medicine.
-Their current efforts aim to benefit patients undergoing new, uncommon, or complex surgeries at The Ohio State Wexner Medical Center by providing access to 3D anatomic models.
+Their current efforts aim to benefit patients undergoing new, uncommon, or complex surgeries at The Ohio State University Wexner Medical Center by providing access to 3D anatomic models.
 These devices help medical professionals with surgical planning, patient education, and medical training.

 Are you interested in working together?
 Let's connect.